LiekeVanmulken/VR-Storytelling-research/README.md

 # VR-Storytelling-research
-Research document about VR storytelling and the most important to look at.
+Research document about VR storytelling and the most important things to look at.